Wapit1/Godot_open_ragdoll_physic_body_system/README.md

 # Godot_VR_physic_body

-This is to make a bonework/nimsony physic VR body character system
+This is to make a bonework/nimsony physic VR body character system, but also make other active ragdoll game (à la human fall flat, gang beast or totally accurate battle simulator)

-it is done the nimsony way which is physics driven (joint between body and hands) instead of bonework kinematic operation and IK

-it is currently barely working and as high potential to give motion sickness, so play safe
+it is close to MVP tough as currently an high potential to give motion sickness, so play safe

 missing feature: